 With their acclaimed men’s line, Ovadia & Sons, Ariel and Shimon Ovadia reimagined the staples of a gentleman’s wardrobe for the new breed of guy — the kind who dresses well for reasons of self-expression rather than obligation.
 In 2012, GQ named the duo to its Best New Designers in America list, and J.Press tapped the twins to work their sartorial magic on the classic Ivy League brand, which, while considered a pioneer of prep, hadn’t done much to evolve over its 110-year history.
-The result, J.Press York Street, is lively and modern reinvention of classic J.Press style, and we’re thrilled to feature it on Gilt.
+The result, J.Press York Street, is a lively and modern reinvention of classic J.Press style, and we’re thrilled to feature it on Gilt.
 Here, Shimon Ovadia talks about the inspiration behind the line.

 How did the collaboration come about?